PombertLab/A2GB/README.md

 x
 ```

 To speed up the manual annotation process, proteins without any homology/significant hit in any of the predictors used will be automatically be annotated as 'hypothetical protein'.
 Proteins with one or more matches identified by the predictors will show a menu like the one above.
-Users can enter desired selection from the menu to annotate the corresponding proteins accordingly.
-The option [m] for manual annotation will likely be very useful to fix typos and/or lower/uppercase character issues in the corresponding matches.
+Users can enter the desired selection from the menu to annotate the  proteins accordingly.
+The option [m] for manual annotation will likely be useful to fix typos and/or lower/uppercase character issues in the corresponding matches.
 To option [x] will enable the user to quit and resume at a later stage.
 If the option entered is not recognized, the script will exit automatically to prevent potential problems.

 To resume annotations from the last step, simply add -r (resume) to the command line: